• Skip to primary navigation

 • To make the custard filling warm the double cream in a pan on a low-medium heat

-• Once it starts steaming, take it off the heat and add the chocolate.
-Leave it for a few minutes, then stir until smooth and all of the chocolate is melted.
-Leave to cool for 5 minutes
+• Once it starts steaming, take it off the heat and add the dark chocolate.
+Leave it for a few minutes, then stir until smooth and all of the chocolate is melted

-• Whisk the eggs and sugar together, add the orange extract and whisk in
+• Whisk the eggs, caster sugar and orange extract together in a mixing bowl

-• Slowly pour the chocolate and cream mixture into the egg and sugar mixture whisking as you pour.
+• Slowly pour the chocolate and cream mixture into the egg and sugar mixture, whisking constantly as you pour.
 Once mixed, transfer to a jug

-• Put the pastry case on the oven shelf first, then pour the filling in using the jug
+• Put the pastry case on the oven shelf first, then pour the filling in using the jug.
+This will stop the filling from spilling over the edges if you carry it to the oven

-• Bake for 30 minutes, then leave to cool completely before decorating
+• Bake for 30 minutes, then leave to cool completely before decorating.
+The filling will puff up, but will sink down as it cools

 • Decorate with some Terry's Chocolate Orange slices if you like